s-show/qmk_firmware/keyboards/attack25_ble/readme.md

 1. Edit the `KEYMAP.JSN` file in ATTACK25 to customize the keymap.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

+*** To use this keymap, custom firmware must be written to Attack25.
+The custom firmware is `ble_micro_pro_attack25_ble.zip` in the same directory as this` readme.md` file.
+Custom firmware can be written with the following command:

+`nrfutil dfu usb-serial -pkg ble_micro_pro_attack25_ble.zip -p / dev / tty.usbmodem0000000000011`

+Note: For `/ dev / tty.usbmodem0000000000011`, specify the“ Attack25 ”serial port in your environment.